A woman in a yellow shirt smiling and a teacher at the head of a classroom

 About the Teen Pregnancy Prevention (TPP) Program

 This tiered, evidence-based program administered by the Office of Population Affairs (OPA) provides competitive grants to a broad range of organizations and agencies.
-Polling data has shown widespread support for the TPP Program, and the program has been is featured as one of 20 success stories in the Bipartisan Policy Center's Evidence Works: Cases Where Evidence Meaningfully Informed Policy.
+Polling data has shown widespread support for the TPP Program, and the program has been featured as one of 20 success stories in the Bipartisan Policy Center's Evidence Works: Cases Where Evidence Meaningfully Informed Policy.

-The TPP Program and the Personal Responsibility Education Program (PREP) are complementary federal funding streams for teen pregnancy prevention education.
+TPP and the Personal Responsibility Education Program (PREP) are complementary federal funding streams for teen pregnancy prevention education.
 Read more about these and other federal funding streams for sexual and reproductive health education.

 Each year, funding must be secured for the program.
 Up to 10% of TPP Program funds can be used for training and technical assistance, evaluation, and other program support.
 Of the remaining funds: